Drug & Alcohol Rehab in West Sussex

 Lots of people suffer from a dual diagnosis across West Sussex.
 This is because the two are intertwined.

-Often, people who suffer from a mental health issue use drugs and alcohol as a coping mechanism, and those who already consume drugs and alcohol develop mental health issues as a result of their use and addiction.
+Often, people who suffer from mental health issues use drugs and alcohol as a coping mechanism, and those who already consume drugs and alcohol develop mental health issues as a result of their use and addiction.

 If you are suffering from a dual diagnosis, then you should seek help at a drug and alcohol rehab centre in order to recover.